 Natural fibers come from plants or animals.
 The most common natural fibers are cotton, silk, and wool.

 Made from spun staple cotton fibers (Egyptian long staples are about 1 1⁄4 inches long, and American Pima staples are about 1 1⁄2 inches long).
-Cotton thread has little stretch, limited strength, and (in comparison to other fibers) can produce a lot of lint.
+Cotton thread has little stretch, limited strength, and (compared to other fibers) can produce a lot of lint.
 It also has a low sheen.
 Use cotton thread for heirloom sewing, decorative stitching or embroidery, sewing lightweight natural fibers, patchwork, and quilting.

 Made from a natural continuous fiber that is strong, smooth, and has a lustrous sheen.
 It is wonderful for hand-sewing, tailoring, and basting.
 Lightweight silk threads work best for fragile sewing fabrics.
 Use medium-weight silk thread for elegant construction on delicate silk and wool fabrics.
 Opt for heavier-weight silk thread for buttonholes and hand- or machine-topstitching.